jameshalsall/licenser/README.md

 Currently still in development, but will:

-- Accept a directory of source files to process (no support for single files yet)
+- Accept a directory of source files or a path to a single source file to process
 - Accept a file path containing your custom license doc block
-- Will not add license headers to files that have comments before the class declaration (class doc blocks are okay)
+- Will not add license headers to files that have comments before the class declaration (class doc blocks are okay) unless you explicitly tell it to
+- Can check your source files for the correct license information

 ## Usage ##